hafizthesakora/techzona/README.md

 b.
 Then "cd" into the frontend folder through your command line

 c.
-Then you type `npm init` to download all the dependencies
+Then you type `npm install` to download all the dependencies

 d.
 You then type `npm start` to run the frontend